globocom/loopback-jsonschema/README.md

 Item and collection schemas have a default set of links which correspond to the basic CRUD operations supported by Loopback.

-### Including custom links
+### Including custom links in an item schema

 It is possible to include custom links in an item schema.
-To do so, just include them in the `links` property of the schema used to define a Loopback model:
+To do so, just include them in the `links` property of the **item schema** used to define a Loopback model:

 ```
 {